Skip to main content

 Spatial Sound Card (SSC)

-Developed by New Audio Technology, it supposedly creates a more natural-sounding virtual surround compared to the competition.
-You can also choose from different headphones presets from well-known brands or headphone models.
+SSC is developed by New Audio Technology.
+It supposedly creates a more natural-sounding virtual surround compared to the competition.
+You can also choose from different headphone presets from well-known brands.

 Thankfully you can test it for free or pay $10 if you want more options.